w3c/wot/PRESENTATIONS/2022-09-hybrid-f2f/README.md

 but is preferred for new material.

 Here are links to the presentations, in order by agenda.
 Note the timezones!
-Meeting "at" TPAC are in the morning in Pacific time, others are in the morning in Eastern time, and there is a 3h difference between these.
+Meeting during TPAC itself (the actual hybrid event) are in the morning in Pacific time, others (Pre-TPAC and Post-TPAC) are in the morning in Eastern time, and there is a 3h difference between these.

 ## Pre-TPAC